 And then I went camping for the first time, in November, in the rain, very much unprepared.
 Now, I care more about what I’m wearing when I go camping than I do when I go out on the town.

 When you’re camping in the fall, you want to be prepared for anything.
-In Tennessee, it’s customary to experience all four seasons in the same day.
+In Tennessee, it’s customary to experience all four seasons on the same day.
 Yeah, Mother Nature likes to show out around here.
 So, when I go camping, I wear and pack, something for each weather scenario.

 Pick Dual Purpose Items

 Don’t go overboard with what you bring.
-You want items that serve a purpose, like a fleece pullover that can work as a jacket to ward off a chill, or as an extra layer of protection under your parka while it’s raining.
+Do you want items that serve a purpose, like a fleece pullover that can work as a jacket to ward off a chill, or as an extra layer of protection under your parka while it’s raining.
 It’s okay to wear the same outer layers of clothing more than once.
 Just bring a change of undergarments and thermals.

 Leave your cotton fabric clothing behind.
 Cotton retains water, which can keep you wet and cold all day, even from nothing but sweat.
 Instead, look for activewear that has wicking abilities like fleece, polyester, or spandex.
-These types of material repel moisture so that you can stay dry and warm while camping.
+These types of materials repel moisture so that you can stay dry and warm while camping.